openedx/edx-documentation/en_us/install_operations/source/configuration/ora2_uploads.rst

 learners upload in an Amazon S3 bucket.

 With the Cypress release, you can configure ORA2 to store files in an alternate system.
-To have learners' files stored in a system other than Amazon S3, you must complete the following steps.
+To have learners' files stored in a system other than Amazon S3, follow these steps.

 #.
 In the ORA-2 repository, implement the ``BaseBackend`` class defined in the
    `base.py`_ file.